How to build a B2B PR Plan in six easy steps

 2. Decide the message

 Next, I would suggest considering your marketing messages.
-How can you present your company in clear terms, say one or two sentences, that your customers will relate to?
+How can you present your company in clear terms, say in one or two sentences, that your customers will relate to?
 What will inspire them to be curious about your company and contact you?
 This will be a theme throughout your campaign.

 3. Collect resources